semente/django-smuggler/README.rst

     Default: [].

 SMUGGLER_FIXTURE_DIR
-    Saved files will be stored on this directory.
-The signal ``smuggler.signals.save_data_on_filesystem`` uses this value too.
+    Uploaded fixtures are stored in this directory (if requested).
     Default: None.

 SMUGGLER_FORMAT